 Early Learner Tip: Color in the boxes on the bottom with each box being a different color to help get early learners started.
 It’ll simplify the graphing process for little ones who are just learning how to graph.

 Ready for some graphing fun?
-Add this fall roll and graph math activity to your math centers by clicking the yellow button at the very bottom of this post.
+Add this fall roll and graph math activity to your math centers by clicking the large, yellow download button at the very bottom of this post!

 Then hop over to check out more fall-themed learning from some of my favorite kid bloggers!